Robert Dudley, 1st Earl of Leicester

-Dudley's youth was overshadowed by the downfall of his family in 1553 after his father, The Duke of Northumberland, had failed to prevent the accession of Mary I. Robert Dudley was condemned to death but was released in 1554 and took part in the Battle of St. Quentin under Mary's husband and co-ruler, Philip, which led to his full rehabilitation.
+Dudley's youth was overshadowed by the downfall of his family in 1553 after his father, the Duke of Northumberland, had failed to prevent the accession of Mary I. Robert Dudley was condemned to death but was released in 1554 and took part in the Battle of St. Quentin under Mary's husband and co-ruler, Philip, which led to his full rehabilitation, but also to the death of his younger brother Henry.
 On Elizabeth I's accession in November 1558, Dudley was appointed Master of the Horse.
 In October 1562, he became a privy councillor and, in 1587, was appointed Lord Steward of the Royal Household.
 In 1564, Dudley became Earl of Leicester and, from 1563, one of the greatest landowners in North Wales and the English West Midlands by royal grants.

-The earl of Leicester was one of Elizabeth's leading statesmen, involved in domestic as well as foreign politics alongside William Cecil and Sir Francis Walsingham.
-Although he refused to be married to Mary, Queen of Scots, Leicester was for a long time relatively sympathetic to her until, from the mid-1580s, he strongly advocated for her execution.
+The Earl of Leicester was one of Elizabeth's leading statesmen, involved in domestic as well as foreign politics alongside William Cecil and Sir Francis Walsingham.
+Although he refused to be married to Mary, Queen of Scots, Leicester was for a long time relatively sympathetic to her until, from the mid-1580s, he urged her execution.
 As patron of the Puritan movement, he supported non-conforming preachers but tried to mediate between them and the bishops of the Church of England.
-A champion also of the international Protestant cause, he led the English campaign in support of the Dutch Revolt (1585–87).
+A champion also of the international Protestant cause, he led the English campaign in support of the Dutch Revolt (1585–1587).
 His acceptance of the post of governor-general of the United Provinces infuriated Queen Elizabeth.
-The expedition was a military and political failure, and it ruined the earl financially.
+The expedition was a military and political failure, and it ruined Leicester financially.
 Leicester was engaged in many large-scale business ventures and was one of the main backers of Francis Drake and other explorers and privateers.
-During the Spanish Armada, the earl was in overall command of the English land forces.
+During the Spanish Armada, Leicester was in overall command of the English land forces.
 In this function, he invited Queen Elizabeth to visit her troops at Tilbury.
 This was the last of many events he had organised over the years, the most spectacular being the festival at his seat Kenilworth Castle in 1575 on the occasion of a three-week visit by the Queen.
 Leicester was a principal patron of the arts, literature, and the Elizabethan theatre.